-Laboratory rotations are required for all BDSI Ph.D. students.
+Laboratory rotations are required for all BDSI Ph.D. students, and should occur at the student's home institution.
 A minimum of 2 rotations with two different laboratories are required unless a request for exemption has been approved by the BDSI PhD program coordinator at the student's home institution.
 Laboratory rotations are typically completed during the fall, spring, or subsequent summer of the student's first year.
 Three rotations with three different labs are encouraged to enrich the student's research experience and increase exposure to faculty members' research.
 Each rotation will typically last one semester, i.e., 16 weeks in the Spring and Fall semesters and 14 weeks in the summer.

 Students are expected to spend at least 5 hours each week involved in rotation-related research activities.
 Minimally, lab rotations should require 3 hours of work per credit hour awarded, and should not exceed 10-15 hours per week.